wso2/k8s-api-operator/README.md

 - Note:
-> Namespace and replicas are optional parameters and default values will be used if they are not provided.
+> Namespace and replicas are optional parameters.
+If they are not provided default namespace will be used and 1 replica will be created.
 However, the namespace used in all the commands related to particular API name must match.

 ##### Incorporating analytics to the k8s operator